johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-28-how-we-fixed-my-seo/index.md

 ![picture of the profile image of this blog's author](screenshot-profile-picture-before.webp)

-It's my face and the text "John Reilly" which linked through to my Twitter (now X) profile page.
+It's my face and the text _"John Reilly"_ which linked through to my Twitter (now X) profile page.
 Nice enough but not really demonstrating my expertise and authority on topics.
 I updated it to look like this:

 ![picture of the profile image of this blog's author with a byline](screenshot-profile-picture-after.webp)

-Alongside my picture and name I added a byline to demonstrate my expertise and authority on topics: "OSS Engineer - TypeScript, Azure, React, Node.js, .NET".
+Alongside my picture and name I added a byline to demonstrate my expertise and authority on topics: _"OSS Engineer - TypeScript, Azure, React, Node.js, .NET"_.
 Alongside that, I switched the link to the about page on my site instead of Twitter.

 #### 2. About page